Jim Martin, Scottish Public Services Ombudsman

 Niki Maclean, Director

-Niki Maclean joined the SPSO in August 2005 initially as HR Manager before taking over responsibility for corporate services in April 2007 and the investigations function in 2010.
-Her focus at the SPSO has been on building greater performance management and accountability across all areas of the business.
+Niki Maclean joined the SPSO in August 2005, taking on the role of Director in 2010, with specific responsibility for the complaints and investigations and corporate services functions of the business.
+Her focus at the SPSO has been on driving performance and improvement.

-Before joining the SPSO, Niki had 12 years experience in HR, organisation change and the development and training field across the public and private sectors including the teaching, health, legal and accountancy profession.
-She worked with a medium sized UK based accountancy firm managing the HR and learning and development functions as well as delivering consultancy services to external clients.
+Prior to the SPSO, Niki had 12 years' experience within the fields of HR, organisation change and development and training across the public and private sectors including the teaching, health, legal and accountancy professions.

 Emma Gray, Head of communications and engagement

 Emma Gray heads the SPSO’s Policy and Communications section and is a member of the Senior Management Team.

 She is responsible for raising awareness of the SPSO amongst the general public, promoting good complaints handling in organisations delivering public services and feeding back the learning from complaints to public organisations, policy makers and the government.
 She also manages the SPSO’s press relations.